one-data-model/ietf108/ietf108-bof-notes.md

 CJ: agree with the plan!

-Pete Resnick: seems there's charter in back pocket to work on.
+Pete Resnick (PR): seems there's charter in back pocket to work on.
 Anything controversial there?
 Any particular issues where need input?

 CB: maybe we should show the charter (even if against protocol).